NREL/elm/elm/ords/ARCHITECTURE.md

 - **Purpose:** Track document content and perform minor processing on it.
 - **Responsibilities:**
   1. Store "raw" document text.
-  2. Compute "cleaned" text, which combines pages, strips html, and formats tables.
+  2. Compute "cleaned" text, which combines pages, strips HTML, and formats tables.
   3. Track pages and other document metadata.
 - **Key Relationships:** Created by `AsyncFileLoader` and used all over ordinance code.
 - **Example Code:**